Shame Ends Here

 This project was made possible due to Lucy Churchill’s Arts Council of England Develop Your Creative Practice award

-With many thanks to Thin Ice Press for use of their printing workshop and book related advice, and Young Thugs Recording Studio
+With many thanks to City Screen PictureHouse for hosting the first presentation of Shame Ends Here, Thin Ice Press for use of their printing workshop and book related advice, and Young Thugs Recording Studio for use of their lovely facilities.

-Also the Make Your Mark Rubber Stamps shop for their excellent bespoke service, and York Digital Image for their friendly support.
+Also the Make Your Mark Rubber Stamps shop for their excellent bespoke service, York Digital Image and Mail Boxes Etc for their generous support and high-quality printing services.